b-coates/Coding_II_Project/README.md

 Here is a link to a video of me summarizing my learning and teaching how to use dictionaries in Python 3:

-I am currently learning new concepts on the *Learn Python 3* codecademy course, my goal for deliverable 3 was to complete sections 9 to 12 of the course and continue to be confident in programming languages upto this point, concepts I have learned so far include:
+I am currently learning new concepts on the *Learn Python 3* codecademy course and planning out my project, my goal for deliverable 3 was to complete sections 9 to 12 of the course and continue to be confident in programming languages upto this point, concepts I have learned so far include:
 1. Dictionaries
 2. Files
 3. Classes